DorothyTamYiLing/GWarrange/readme.md

 bash main.sh allsig_kmer_withN.fasta 111_yearGWAS_genlist.fasta.gz path/to/your/phenotypes.tsv path/to/your/output 200 30 2500
 ```

-Major output files (See Pipeline and output files description section for detailed output files description):
+Major output files (See "Pipeline and output files description" section for detailed output files description):

 - myall_out.txt (contains key information such as rearrangement event for each kmer, genomic location of the rearrangement event, proportion of case/control genomes showing the rearrengement etc.)